Sydney-Informatics-Hub/hello-nextflow/docs/part2/01_salmon_idx.md

-# 2.1 Implementing a simple process with Docker
+# 2.1 Implementing a simple process with a container

 !!! info "Learning objectives"